raghavprasad13/Final-VR/README.md

 Before building and running the project, there are a few prerequisites that need to be in place.

 - `Unity 2020.1.10.f1`: Download [Unity Hub](https://unity3d.com/get-unity/download) and sign up for a personal license.
 Install Unity version `2020.1.10.f1` by going to `Installs > Add > 2020.1.10f1`.
-Choose the following modules for installation:
+If this version of Unity is not visible in Unity Hub, visit the [Unity Downloads archive](https://unity3d.com/get-unity/download/archive) and choose to install the required version of Unity using the `Unity Hub` link for it.
+Next, choose the following modules for installation:
   - Mac Build Support (IL2CPP)
   - WebGL Build Support
   - Windows Build Support (Mono)